 Headless guitars can also come with multi-scale necks.
-These types of necks have different scale lengths at different areas of the neck.
-In this type of neck, the frets are ergonomically angled in a very specific way.
+These types of necks have different scale lengths at different areas of the neck, achieved by fanning the frets.

 This allows for ultimate efficiency when playing and comfort.
 Keep in mind that although it ultimately helps your playing, it will take a bit of time to get used to this type of neck.
 Naturally, not all players appreciate a multi scale neck, especially traditional ones.

 Headless guitar makers also pay special attention to the frets.
-They are sometimes hand dressed and as smooth as it can possibly by so the player can fly on the fretboard.
+They are sometimes hand dressed and as smooth as they can possibly be, so the player can fly on the fretboard.

 As we mentioned, headless guitars appeal to technical players in progressive styles.
 These types of players also tend to like guitars with 7 or even 8 strings.

-Althought there certainly is a nice variety of 6-string models for headless guitars, you may want to think about having an extra string, especially if you play heavier styles.
+Althought there certainly is a nice variety of 6-string models for headless guitars, you may want to think about looking at an extended range model, especially if you play heavier styles.